 ‘To read Richard Barnett’s poems is to find yourself in the haunted space between water and land, the living and the disappeared, the written and the unspoken word.
 Seahouses is a collection of paths leading you to such borderlands, each poem beckoning you to ‘come with me.
 Everybody comes with me, eventually’’ – Malene Engelund

 ‘Unafraid to tackle the shifting territories of love and loss, Seahouses is bound with a palpable sense of human and natural history.
 This is an assured and remarkable first collection that heralds an exciting talent’ – Sarah Westcott

 You can read more, and buy a copy of Seahouses, on the Valley Press website.
-We launched Seahouses at Blackwell’s Holborn in May, and I read from the collection at the Inpress Books Poetry Pavilion in the London Book Fair in April, and the Poetry Book Fair in September.I’ll be exploring the poetry of the dead body with Kass Boucher as part of ‘Death, Art and Anatomy’ at the University of Winchester on Fri 3 June.
+We launched Seahouses at Blackwell’s Holborn in May 2015, and I read from the collection at the Inpress Books Poetry Pavilion in the London Book Fair, and the Poetry Book Fair.
+I discussed the poetry of the dead body with Kass Boucher as part of ‘Death, Art and Anatomy’ at the University of Winchester.

 The title sequence received the 2006 Promis Prize for poetry, and the collection was shortlisted in the 2013 Poetry Business competition, judged by Simon Armitage.
 3:AM Magazine published ‘Lingo’, a prose poem from Seahouses, in November 2014, and a couple of poems from the collection appeared in the first issue of Funhouse magazine.
 Quarterday Review gave Seahouses a glowing five-star review in their Samhain edition.
 East Leeds FM broadcast a recording of me reading three poems from the collection, which you can also hear by clicking on the media player below.